 - Spray a 9 inch pie tin with some cooking spray and fill the tin with the Meringue.

-- Bake at 350 def F for 30 minutes and leave it in the oven for several hours to continue drying and cooling.
+- Bake at 350 def F for 30 minutes and leave it in the oven for several hours to continue drying and cooling - overnight is best.

-- Place the ingredients into a small saucepan and cook over medium heat.
+- Place the yolks, sugar, lemon juice and peel, and salt into a small saucepan and cook over medium heat.
 Stir the mixture until it reached 160 deg F. Reduce heat, and stir for 2 minutes.
 Remove from heat and transfer to another bowl to cool completely.

 - Once cool, make Whipped Cream.
 Stir in 1/2 of the whipped cream into the lemon curd and spread into shell.
 Top with remaining whip cream and serve.